layui-vue/layui-vue/README.md

 If there's anything you'd like to chat about, please feel free to join our [Gitter chat](https://gitter.im/layui-vue/community)!

+## Build Process

+- `build` Packaged component library

+Please take a look at the [contributing guidelines](./CONTRIBUTING.md) for a detailed process on how to build your application as well as troubleshooting information.

 ## Contributors

 This project follows the [all-contributors](https://github.com/layui-vue/layui-vue/graphs/contributors) specification and is brought to you by these [awesome contributors](https://github.com/layui-vue/layui-vue/graphs/contributors).